Bjornar97/Bachelor-Backend/README.md

         - status - Specifies what you want to do
             - send - To send a new request
             - accept - To accept a friend request
+    * Data to recieve
+        - message - What happened
     * Status codes
         - 401 - Not logged in or missing token
         - 404 - The friend doesnt exist